NEW HAMPSHIRE OUTLASTS NIAGARA, 1-0, IN OVERTIME

-Senior defenseman Courtney Birchard scored the overtime goal for the Wildcats
+Senior defenseman Courtney Birchard scores game-winning goal for Wildcats

 DURHAM, N.H. - Senior defenseman and captain Courtney Birchard (Mississauga, Ontario) scored at 4:08 of overtime to lift the University of New Hampshire women's ice hockey team to a 1-0 victory against Niagara University in Friday night's non-conference action at the Whittemore Center.